JakubCzarnik/NumPy-MNIST-GAN-Classifier/README.md

 ![GAN Training](readme_files/gan_training.gif)
 ##### Classifier - 300 epochs.
 The model was evaluated on the entire validation dataset (10,000 images) at each epoch.
-In the 230 epoch, the model achieved an incredible 97.7% accuracy on validation data, after which it began to overfit.
+In the 230 epoch, the model achieved an incredible 98.3% accuracy on validation data.
 Which is a bit surprising because I used sigmoid activation instead of popular softmax in multiclass classification problem.

 ![Classifier Training](readme_files/classifier.png)
 ## License